jain-sonika/Ecommerce-platform/README.md

   * Express middleware is used to handle requests, routes
   * Mongoose schemas to model the application data
   * React for displaying UI components
-  * Redux to manage application's state
+  * Redux to manage application's states
   * Redux Thunk middleware to handle asynchronous redux actions

 ## Quickstart Guide